vttale/edns0-clientid/README.md

    This draft defines a DNS EDNS option to carry a client-specific identifier in DNS queries, with guidance for privacy protection of such information.

+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
+This document is being collaborated on in Github at <https://github.com/vttale/ edns0-clientid>.
+The most recent version of the document, open issues, etc should all be available here.
+The authors gratefully accept pull requests. ]

 Status of This Memo